Lithium-ion (Li-ion) batteries are in widespread use in consumer electronics. Lithium batteries have become the industry standard for rechargeable...

 Each year, starting with the Martin Luther King holiday, fire departments around the nation support a weeklong campaign to educate communities about...

 Call for Pro and Con Committee to Review Levy

 Pro and Con Committees Spokane Valley Fire Department is placing before the voters on the February 14, 2023 ballot a proposition authorizing a maintenance and operations excess levy.

 Spokane Valley Fire Department (SVFD) is an Accredited Agency by the Commission on Fire Accreditation International (CFAI), one of only a handful in the state of Washington.
 The ongoing Accreditation process promotes excellence and continuous quality improvement that leads to improved service delivery for our citizens.

 Within our 75 square mile response area there are single and multi-family homes, retirement homes, schools, health care facilities, businesses, railroads, federal and state highways and approximately 13 miles of the Spokane River.
-Beyond our response area we participate in “automatic aid” with Spokane Fire Department (along our western border) and Spokane County Fire District 8 (along our southern border).
+Beyond our response area we participate in “automatic aid” with Spokane Fire Department (along our western border), Spokane County Fire District 8 (along our southern border), Spokane County Fire District 9 (in Mead, Washington) and Kootenai County Fire Rescue (fire only, no EMS).
 Automatic aid means the highest level of customer service through faster emergency response from the closest and most appropriate fire service resource, regardless of boundaries.